Saturday, October 28, 2023

 To effortlessly slide into the daily routine, I have been advised to have various tricks in the toolbox.
 If you want to exercise first thing in the morning, go to sleep dressed for exercise.
 If you want to do some yoga or to meditate for a few minutes in the morning, spread the yoga mat before heading for bed.

-Another trick is the notion of parking downhill in the evening so when morning comes, all one needs to do is to let go of the brakes and the car automatically starts to move.
+Another trick is the notion of park facing downhill in the evening so when morning comes, all one needs to do is to let go of the brakes and the car automatically starts to move.

-The crux of this trick is to if you are in the middle of writing something the previous night, do not bring it to a finish, instead park the task unfinished and when the morning comes, without a heavy lift, it would be easy to pick up from where you left and get your day going.
+The crux of this trick is that if you are in the middle of writing something the previous night, do not bring it to a finish, instead leave the task unfinished and when the morning comes, without a heavy lift, it would be easy to pick up from where you left and get your day going.

 The same idea could be generalized to other activities — cleaning or rearranging a room, folding clothes after laundry — leave them half done in the night and pick them up the next day without needing to think about what needs to be done.